-The utilization of an UUID will limit the need for quality assessments of linkage results.
-The use of a UUID makes data linkage possible with marginal error.
+The utilization of a UUID will increase the quality and accuracy of linkage results between EMS and trauma registry records.
+That is, the use of a UUID will make data linkage possible with marginal error^{12,13}.
 However, evaluating data quality is still an important step in assuring the resulting linked dataset provides usable information to facilitate data-driven, evidence-based decision making.
 At a minimum, there are five components of data quality that should be evaluated in each record: Accuracy, Completeness, Consistency, Uniqueness, and Timeliness.